-Working with people with problematic porn use?
-Have a look at our new Royal College of General Practitioners- accredited online course
+Working with people who may have problematic pornography use?
+Would you recognise it?
+Have a look at our comprehensive online course

 More information